 Medigap insurance plans, also known as Medicare Supplement plans help cover gaps in coverage from Medicare Part A and Part B. If you have fairly frequent doctor or hospital visits, Medicare Parts A and B (Original Medicare) come with out-of-pocket costs.
-Medigap helps to fill in these gaps in basic benefits, such as deductibles, coinsurance and copayments.
+Medigap helps to fill in these gaps with basic benefits, such as deductibles, coinsurance and copayments.
 The monthly premium cost can vary depending on the type of Medigap coverage, but the premium cost is typically offset by lower annual out-of-pocket costs for healthcare services.

 In most states, there are eight Medicare Supplement plans to choose from and all policies have been standardized.
 That means there is no difference in the benefits offered between Medicare Supplement insurers.
 The only difference between Medigap plans tends to be the cost of the monthly premium.
 Medicare Supplement insurance plans are denoted by the letters A through N (plans C, E, F, H, I and J are no longer sold).
 Although the names of some of the Medicare Supplement plans sound familiar to the parts of Medicare, such as Part A and Part B, they are not the same.